Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted

-Due to the Mermin-Wagner theorem, at finite temperature, the Goldstone-modes fluctuations in the 2D MA-TBG system would destroy the long-range chiral SO(4) DW order which breaks the continuous SO(4) symmetry.
+Due to the Mermin-Wagner theorem, at finite temperature, the Goldstone-modes fluctuations in the 2D MA-TBG system would destroy the long-range chiral SO(4) DW order which breaks the continuous SO(4) and valley-U(1) symmetry.
 However, the short-range fluctuations of this DW order still exist.
-What's more, there exists a character temperature $T_M$ below which the correlation length of the DW order begins to enhance promptly, due to which the local environment around an electron is similar with that in the presence of long-range order.
-As a result, many properties exhibited in the experiment is also similar with the latter case.
-It's argued in Ref.~\cite{Xu2} that the SDW-correlated state can explain such experimental results as the transport property at finite temperature.
-The chiral SO(4) DW state can be obtained from the chiral SDW state through an SU(2)$_K\times$SU(2)$_{K^\prime}$ rotation, which is a unitary transformation and doesn't alert the band structure.
+Further more, there exists a characteristic temperature $T_M$ below which the correlation length of the DW order begins to enhance promptly, and the local environment around an electron is similar with that in the presence of long-range order.
+As a result, many properties exhibited in the experiment are also similar with the latter case.
+It was argued in Ref.~\cite{Xu2} that the SDW-correlated state can explain such experimental results as the transport property at finite temperature.
+The chiral SO(4) DW state can be obtained from the chiral SDW state through an SU(2)$_K\times$SU(2)$_{K^\prime}$ rotation, which is a unitary transformation and doesn't alter the band structure.
 Therefore, this SO(4) DW state is also ready to explain similar experimental results.
-Note that in addition to the continuous SO(4) symmetry, the discrete TRS is also broken here, which can possibly maintain at finite temperature, leading into such experimental consequence as the Kerr effect.
+Note that in addition to the continuous SO(4) and valley-U(1) symmetry, the discrete TRS is also broken here, which can possibly maintain at finite temperature, leading into such experimental consequence as the Kerr effect.